 Azure MFA is now activated

 The next time the user logs on to Azure Virtual Desktop – the following wizard will open.
 Make sure to inform your users about this.

 This is an initial process and fairly easy.
 The following video goes in-depth over all the steps.

-The Windows Virtual Desktop – Windows Client gives you the best integration possible with your local endpoint.
+The Azure Virtual Desktop – Windows Client gives you the best integration possible with your local endpoint.
 Remote Apps and Session Desktop will integrate directly in the start menu and e.g. USB devices, local disks and Smartcard redirection works flawlessly.

-However, when you configure your Windows Virtual Desktop account into the Windows Client.
+However, when you configure your Azure Virtual Desktop account into the Windows Client.
 During the first logon it asks for your username, password and Azure MFA.
 The second time it will remember your token from your Azure AD Enterprise Application – and when you click on – remember me – users can logon after a reboot without the need to enter in credentials again (see below picture).

 In some scenario’s this could be beneficial, however, in enterprise use-cases or a non-corporate device – you definitely want to keep asking for Azure MFA (the second screen, to enter in your credentials for the second time will be remembers as long as you change your password).
-The steps below explain how you can solve this by using the Opt-in Conditional Access policy setting for Windows Virtual Desktop.
+The steps below explain how you can solve this by using the Opt-in Conditional Access policy setting for Azure Virtual Desktop.